Characteristic energy: History of the notation

+where M is the total mass of the two bodies and k2 is Moulton's notation for the gravitational constant.
+He defines c1, c2, and c4 to be other constants of the motion.
+The notation C3 probably became popularized via the JPL technical report TR-32-30 ("Design of Lunar and Interplanetary Ascent Trajectories", Victor C. Clarke, Jr., March 15, 1962), which used Moulton's terminology.

 Examples

 MAVEN, a Mars-bound spacecraft, was launched into a trajectory with a characteristic energy of 12.2 km2/s2 with respect to the Earth.
 When simplified to a two-body problem, this would mean the MAVEN escaped Earth on a hyperbolic trajectory slowly decreasing its speed towards $\sqrt{12.2}\text{ km/s} = 3.5\text{ km/s}$.
 However, since the Sun's gravitational field is much stronger than Earth's, the two-body solution is insufficient.
 The characteristic energy with respect to Sun was negative, and MAVEN – instead of heading to infinity – entered an elliptical orbit around the Sun.
 But the maximal velocity on the new orbit could be approximated to 33.5 km/s by assuming that it reached practical "infinity" at 3.5 km/s and that such Earth-bound "infinity" also moves with Earth's orbital velocity of about 30 km/s.

 The InSight mission to Mars launched with a C3 of 8.19 km2/s2.
 The Parker Solar Probe (via Venus) plans a maximum C3 of 154 km2/s2.

-C3 (km2/s2) to get from Earth to various planets: Mars 12, Jupiter 80, Saturn or Uranus 147.
+Typical ballistic C3 (km2/s2) to get from Earth to various planets: Mars 8-16, Jupiter 80, Saturn or Uranus 147.
 To Pluto (with its orbital inclination) needs about 160–164 km2/s2.